Stacks (isolated instances)

 Global/non-stack commands:

-hstack setup(recommended; installs shims/runtime and bootstraps the monorepo)- (advanced)
+hstack setup-from-source(recommended; installs shims/runtime and bootstraps the monorepo)- Deprecated alias:

 hstack init(plumbing: shims/runtime/pointer env) - (advanced)